exah/ya-fetch/README.md

 ## 🔗 Alternatives

-- [`ky`](https://github.com/sindresorhus/ky) - Library that inspired this one, but twice the size and not transpiled for old browsers
+- [`ky`](https://github.com/sindresorhus/ky) - Library that inspired this one, but 3x times bigger and not transpiled for es5 browsers
-- [`axios`](https://github.com/axios/axios) - Based on old `XMLHttpRequests` API, 4x times bigger, but feature packed
+- [`axios`](https://github.com/axios/axios) - Based on old `XMLHttpRequests` API, almost 5x times bigger, but super popular and feature packed

 ---